Chemostat: Maximal growth rate and critical dilution rate

 Specific growth rate μ is inversely related to the time it takes the biomass to double, called doubling time td, by:

 Therefore, the doubling time td becomes a function of dilution rate D in steady state:

 Each microorganism growing on a particular substrate has a maximal specific growth rate μmax (the rate of growth observed if growth is limited by internal constraints rather than external nutrients).
 If a dilution rate is chosen that is higher than μmax, the cells cannot grow at a rate as fast as the rate with which they are being removed so the culture will not be able to sustain itself in the bioreactor, and will wash out.

 However, since the concentration of the limiting nutrient in the chemostat cannot exceed the concentration in the feed, the specific growth rate that the cells can reach in the chemostat is usually slightly lower than the maximal specific growth rate because specific growth rate usually increases with nutrient concentration as described by the kinetics of the Monod equation.
-The highest specific growth' rates (μmax) cells can attain is equal to the critical dilution rate (D'c):
+The highest specific growth' rates (μmax) cells can attain is equal to the critical dilution rate (Dc):

 where S is the substrate or nutrient concentration in the chemostat and KS is the half-saturation constant (this equation assumes Monod kinetics).